awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

 The example below illustrates the following scenario:
 + In\-transit data encryption is disabled and at\-rest data encryption is enabled\.
-+ Amazon S3 encryption is enabled with SSE\-KMS and encryption exceptions are applied to individual S3 buckets\.
++ Amazon S3 encryption is enabled with SSE\-KMS\.
++ Multiple AWS KMS keys are used, one per each S3 bucket, and encryption exceptions are applied to these individual S3 buckets\.
 + Local disk encryption is disabled\.

 ```